-3. FUNDING
+3. Funding

-Sauk County's Hazard Mitigation planning efforts are funded by the Pre-Disaster Mitigation Program through the Federal Emergency Management Agency.
+Partial funding for the preparation of the most recent plan update was provided by a planning grant from the Building Resilient Infrastructure and Communities (BRIC) Program administered by the Federal Emergency Management Agency (FEMA).
 Maintenance of the plan will be part of the Sauk County Emergency Management Office's responsibility on an asneeded basis.